fluowhy/LightCurveAE/README.md

 # LightCurveAE
-Reproduction of A recurrent neural network for classification of unevenly sampled variable stars
+Reproduction of *A recurrent neural network for classification of unevenly sampled variable stars* in PyTorch.

 | Dataset             | LINEAR        |
 |---------------------|---------------|